Cebu (historical polity): Civics and Commerce

+Upon arrival in the Precolonial Rajahnate of Cebu or the Kingdom of Suwu among the Chinese, they traded in the products, the industries of Cebu had specialized in, mainly: Seaweed, Iron Smithing, Terraced Rice, and Native Cotton.
+Cebu was thus a polity characterized by a population largely made up of mixed ethnicities, and native merchants exchanged local and inter-archipelagic goods with traders from Java, Sumatra, Ayutthaya and China.

 Reign of Sri Bantug

 Sri Lumay was succeeded by the youngest of his sons, Sri Bantug, who ruled from a region known as Singhapala, which is now Mabolo of Cebu City.
 He died of disease.
 Sri Bantug had a brother called Sri Parang who was originally slated to succeed Sri Bantug.
 But he was a cripple and could not govern his polity because of his infirmity.
 Parang handed his throne to Sri Bantug's son and his nephew, Sri Humabon (also spelled Sri Hamabar), who became the rajah of Cebu in his stead.

 Reign of Rajah Humabon

 During Rajah Humabon's reign, the region had since become an important trading center where agricultural products were bartered.
 From Japan, perfume and glass utensils were usually traded for native goods.
 Ivory products, leather, precious and semi-precious stones and śarkarā (sugar) mostly came from India and Burma traders.
 The harbors of Sugbu (the modern-day Parián district of Cebu) became known colloquially as sinibuayang hingpit ("the place for trading"), shortened to sibu or sibo ("to trade"), from which the modern Castilian name "Cebú" originates.
 It was also during Humabon's reign that Lapulapu arrived from Borneo, and was granted by Humabon the region of Mandawili (now Mandaue), including the island known as Opong or Opon (later known as Mactan).
 First contact with the Spanish also occurred during Humabon's reign, resulting in the death of Ferdinand Magellan.

-The phrase Kota Raya Kita was documented by historian Antonio Pigafetta, to be a warning in the Old Malay language, from a merchant to the rajah and was cited to have meant: "Have good care, O king, what you do, for these men are those who have conquered Calicut, Malacca, and all India the Greater.
-If you give them good reception and treat them well, it will be well for you, but if you treat them ill, so much the worse it will be for you, as they have done at Calicut and at Malacca."
+The phrase Kota Raya Kita was documented by historian Antonio Pigafetta, to be a warning in the Old Malay language, from a merchant to the rajah and was cited to have meant: Have good care, O king, what you do, for these men are those who have conquered Calicut, Malacca, and all India the Greater.
+If you give them good reception and treat them well, it will be well for you, but if you treat them ill, so much the worse it will be for you, as they have done at Calicut and at Malacca.

 In reality, this phrase is that of Kota Raya kita, an indigenous Malay phrase of merchants under the authority of Rajah Humabon, with a meaning in English of: "our capital city": Kota (fortress), Raya (great, hence Kotaraya (capital city)), kita (we).